 We study the design of technologies and algorithms that address challenges in informal supply chains, by combining methods from large-scale field work, optimization, and action research.

 Our first project started with the smallholder palm oil supply chain in Indonesia.
 In collaboration with Daemeter, we are working on the market design of a new mobile-based platform that optimizes and digitizes informal transactions for members of the smallholder supply chain.

 The platform is called PemPem, which stands for Pemasok-Pembeli and means “buyer-supplier” in the Indonesian language.
 Through this work, we collect real-time data on the supply chain and study the decision-making behavior of its members as a function of market design.

 Informal labor supply chains

 An estimated 40.3 million people are victims of modern slavery today.
 An estimated 25 million of those are victims of forced labor; the vast majority are low-skilled migrant workers that migrated from a different country or region.
 Evidence so far indicates that much of the labor exploitation has roots in the informal recruitment process, which operates as an informal supply chain of labor.

 In the extreme, informal labor supply chains can lead to debt bondage and human trafficking.
 In fact, our work shows that market frictions in informal labor markets worsen forced labor and human trafficking.

-Our work will initially be focused on the market design of a technology that optimizes ethical recruitment of migrant workers from Myanmar into Thailand (the largest flow of economic migration in South East Asia).
+Our work is initially focused on the market design of technologies that optimizes ethical recruitment of migrant workers from Myanmar into Thailand (the largest flow of economic migration in South East Asia).